aprs3/CHL_Project/README.md

 - [Matteo Ninniri](https://github.com/Asduffo)

 ## Project description
-This project makes single-cell RNA sequencing analysis with COTAN: In details it performs data cleaning, clustering of the cells, gene set enrichment.
+This project makes single-cell RNA sequencing analysis with COTAN and more: In details it performs data cleaning, clustering of the cells, gene set enrichment.
 Given multiple patients analyzed can output for each cell the best intersection of genes between the patients.
-Last, finds the exclusive genes for each condition (healthy, inflamed, not-inflamed samples) dividing them by new genes found in the enrichment and known genes from a given reference.
+This application also can find the exclusive genes for each condition (healthy, inflamed, not-inflamed samples) dividing them by new genes found in the enrichment and known genes from a given reference.
+Last, for each patient can perform the pathway enrichment of the genes found previeusly.

 ## How to run
 Clone the repository